gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "It's been kind of busy!"
 Noxy said defensively.
 "Anyway, they were all bigger than this one.
 I think," she amended.

 The tiger sat on his haunches.
-"Is this normal here?
-Chimp---*trolls* coming this close to a human settlement?
-Because they very much keep to themselves in Thind."
+"Chimp---*trolls* keep to themselves in Thind."

-"No, it's not normal," Indy said.
+"They usually do here as well," Indy said.
 She waved at the table.
-"But if we're going to talk about it, would you like to come in?"
+"But if you'd like to discuss it---Noxy, is there any tea left?"

 The tiger regarded her coolly for a moment, then blinked and looked away.
 "Thank you, honored.
 Perhaps some other time.
-I should see if the sergeant needs me."
-And without any more goodbye than that, he rose and loped away.
+Come, boy---we should see if the sergeant needs us."

+"Yes, honored."
+The young soldier stepped aside to make room for the tiger to pass, then nodded to Indy and Noxy and closed the door quietly.

 Noxy let out her breath in a long whoosh.
 "Well," she said shakily.
 "That wasn't scary at all."